Balbura (Lycia)

 Balbura or Balboura (Βάλβουρα) was a town of ancient Lycia, the site of which is at Çölkayiği.
+The site was brought to wider attention in the 1840s by Richard Hoskyn and Edward Forbes reporting on their travels in Anatolia.

+The Site

 The acropolis hill is about 90 metres above the plain of Katara.

-The site was discovered by Hoskyn and Forbes.

-The Site

 The ruins occupy a considerable space on two hills on both sides of a stream.

 The city wall still stands on the northern hill up to 2.4 m high, with a stretch of polygonal masonry 1.8 m thick.

 There are two theatres; one is on the south side of the acropolis hill, and the other is in a hollow which formed the cavea, in the front of the mountain on the south side of the stream.
 The former is of unusual construction as the cavea is interrupted in the centre by a large block of natural rock with the ends of the rows of seats attached.

 A triple-arched gate is dedicated to Septimius Severus and Geta.
 There are also remains of several temples and of Christian churches.

 History

 Balbura was a member of a tetrapolis headed by Kibyra, formed in the 2nd c.
 BC and dissolved 82 BC, after which it was attached to the Lycian League.

 Balbura was part of a district called Cabalia, named Cabalis by Strabo with two other cities, Bubon and Oenoanda.

-The ethnic name Βαλβουρεύς occurs on two inscriptions at least at Katara.
+The demonym Βαλβουρεύς occurs on two inscriptions at Katara.

 Balbura minted coins during the Hellenistic Age and during the reign of Caligula.